merefield/discourse-autobot/README.md

   - __Channel Id__: to obtain a YouTube channel's ID, go to channel URL, click on "Videos", the ID will be the value after ``/channel/`` and before ``/videos`` - copy this value into the "Channel Id" field.
   - __Category__: selecting a category will import new videos to said cateory _or_ ..
   - __Topic Id__: alternatively, selecting "Topic Id" will add each video as a reply to that topic.
 Topic Id can be obtained from going to a topic on discourse and noting the number at the end of the URL.
-  - __Polling Interval(in minutes)__: the polling interval is how long the plugin should reach out to the API.
   - __Username for post ownership__: choose a username to be attributed to the posts.